fmosterts/wikipedia2video-testbed/README.md

 ## How it works

 1.  **Fetch Summary**: For each Wikipedia URL, it fetches the page summary using the Wikipedia REST API.
 2.  **Generate Prompt**: It uses a "master prompt" (a template configurable via inputs dir) and the Wikipedia summary to generate a detailed script for the video using an OpenAI model.
 The script is broken down into episodes.
+Via `prompt-model` arg the user can config which OpenAI model to use to generate the movie prompt.
 3.  **Generate Video Episodes**: For each episode in the script, it calls the Replicate API to generate a video clip using the specified text-to-video model.
+Via `movie-model` arg the user can config which Replicate model to use to generate the movie prompt.
 4.  **Combine Videos**: After all episode clips are generated, it uses `moviepy` to concatenate them into a single final video.

 ## Contributing